2019 update click to The Bug Out Bag Evacuate Page for updates to the below list but please read this whole post first too!

 Get The Ebook Here on Amazon

-Look for "My Puppy Can Find Me" by Amber Higgins in 2018.
-I have a great illustrator in the UK who is going to do the cartoons too!
+Click to see "My Puppy Can Find Me" by Amber Higgins.
+I have a great illustrator in the UK who did the cartoons too!

 Sign up for the newsletter at the links on the sidebar to the right.